hadley/mutatr/readme.md

 ======

  * Implement forward
- * Clean up has_slot
- * Implement deeper clone that calls init all the way down
+ * Implement deeper clone that calls clone/init all the way down
  * Figure out how to do call methods in the parent (will self$parent work?)

 Ideas for documentation